MetaMask USD (MUSD) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 MetaMask USD Historical Price

-According to the latest data gathered on MetaMask USD live price page, the current price of MetaMask USD is 0.998683USD.
+According to the latest data gathered on MetaMask USD live price page, the current price of MetaMask USD is 0.999732USD.
 The circulating supply of MetaMask USD(MUSD) is

 In the past 24 hours, MetaMask USD has shown a price movement of